bnavigator/sofia_redux/docs/manuals/fifils/users/data_description.rst

 If the "Scale flux with backgrounds" option in the Redux GUI is ticked, or if the ``bg_scaling`` parameter in the config file is set to True, then background scaling will be performed during nod combination.
 This mode should be used only for On-the-fly (OTF) or Total Power (TP) observations, where no chopping has been performed.
-In this mode, the off-nod background flux is scaled by the ratio of the A and B nod backgrounds, prior to subtraction from the on-nod flux.
+Similar to the above described telluric scaling method, it corrects for differences in the atmospheric properties between A- and B-nod positions with large zentih angle offsets.
+The key difference is that background scaling is for the case where the transmission profile is relatively flat and devoid of telluric features, making a fit to the background emission spectrum unfeasible.
+Instead, the B-nod flux is scaled by the ratio of the A- and B-nod backgrounds (as defined in the subtract_chops step), prior to the regular subtraction from the A-nod flux.
 Further description of this mode can be found in Fischer *et al*.
 2025.

 .. figure:: images/fifi_nods_combined.png